 - Appliances (like refrigerators, microwaves, etc.)

 This is not a comprehensive list.
 What qualifies as necessary furniture for your business depends on your industry, products, and services.
-If you are wondering if something will count as an office furniture deduction, ask yourself:
+If you are wondering if certain office furniture is tax deductible, ask yourself:

 - Is the item necessary for me to successfully run or grow my business?